Statutory Obligations Of Every Employer You Need To Know

 The dream of every employee is to work in a company that provides a healthy environment for him or her to express his or her skills, an open-door policy that fosters growth, communication, and learning, and a system that appreciates genuine efforts.
 For the government, the desire is for companies and organizations that operate as socially responsible entities and comply with tax regulations at all levels.
 But, for any employer, the ultimate dream would be for a set of loyal employees who would discharge their obligations at all times to help the organization achieve its goals and objectives.

 Nonetheless, when it comes to the proper working of an organization, employees are certainly not the only ones with obligations; the employer is saddled with the onerous task of performing certain cardinal duties which are crucial to ensuring that the business is steered in the right direction and that it is free enough to operate equitably and profitably.
-In developed climes, employer obligations are well spelled out to serve as a guideline for labor laws.
+In developed climes, employer obligations are well spelt out to serve as a guideline for labour laws.
 Although this varies from country to country, and some organizations improvise by adding their touch, generally, there are established watchdogs that provide some sort of monitoring to ensure conformity with the code.

-While the trend in developing countries favors little or no enforcement of employer obligations to employees, though this tends to hurt the organization in the long run, government regulatory agencies do not take it kindly with organizations that default in meeting their statutory obligations to the government, and this in many cases sees business organizations being levied with criminal charges and substantial penalties.
+While the trend in developing countries favours little or no enforcement of employer obligations to employees, though this tends to hurt the organization in the long run, government regulatory agencies do not take it kindly with organizations that default in meeting their statutory obligations to the government, and this in many cases sees business organizations being levied with criminal charges and substantial penalties.
 In Nigeria, this scenario is even buoyed by a recent concerted effort by the federal government to grow internally generated revenue to shore up its non-oil revenues, basically made up of the Companies Income Tax, Value Added Tax, Customs and Excise Duties, Tax Amnesty, Joint Ventures, Various Recoveries, etc.

-Tax evasion, non-payment of pension, unfair wages, favoritism, and an unhealthy work environment top the list of malpractices engaged in by some employers in Nigeria.
+Tax evasion, non-payment of pension, unfair wages, favouritism, and an unhealthy work environment top the list of malpractices engaged in by some employers in Nigeria.
 Usually, this anomaly is attributable to several reasons.
 But it must be noted that no responsible business establishment that knows its onions would want to be found wanting in any of these areas, as these do not make for good business in the long run.

 Just as business enterprises and employers are obligated to government, chiefly in the area of taxes, in the spirit of fairness, they are also obligated to their employees in many ways, which serve to ensure that the employees are as comfortable as they can be while discharging their duties.
 It cannot be overstated that an employee who feels at ease and feels appreciated will do more to add to the profitability of the business.